jasenchn/jasenchn.github.io/index.md

 ## About
 Hi!
 My name is Jiasheng Si (司加胜).
 I am a PHD candidate at the [PALM lab](http://palm.seu.edu.cn/) at Southeast University, supervised by Prof.[Deyu Zhou](http://palm.seu.edu.cn/zhoudeyu/Home.html).

-I am interested in exploring structures from text, especially for the task Automatic Fact Verification and Argument Mining.
+I am interested in exploring structures from text, especially for the task: Automatic Fact Verification and Argument Mining.

 ---
 ---